-However, nutrition may also play a significant role in the development of these diseases.
+However, nutrition may also play a significant role in developing these diseases.

-Put simply, adding bell peppers to your regular diet may be an excellent way to lower the risk of visual impairments.
+Thus, adding bell peppers to your diet may help lower your risk of visual impairments.

 One of the most common causes of anemia is iron deficiency, the main symptoms of which are weakness and tiredness.

-For this reason, eating raw bell peppers with iron-rich foods, such as meat or spinach, may help increase your body’s iron stores, cutting the risk of anemia.
+For this reason, eating raw bell peppers alongside iron-rich foods — such as meat or spinach — may help increase your body’s iron stores, cutting your risk of anemia.

-Bottom Line: Like other fruits and vegetables, bell peppers may have many health benefits.
-These include improved eye health, and reduced risk of anemia and some chronic diseases.
+Like other fruits and vegetables, bell peppers may have many health benefits.
+These include improved eye health and reduced risk of anemia.

-Bell peppers are generally healthy and well-tolerated, but some people may be allergic to them.
+Bell peppers are generally healthy and well-tolerated, but some people may be allergic.
+That said, allergy is quite rare.

-Allergic cross-reactions can happen between certain foods and pollen because they may contain the same allergens, or allergens that are similar in structure.
+Allergic cross-reactions can happen between certain foods because they may contain the same allergens — or allergens similar in chemical structure.

-Bottom Line: When eaten in moderation, bell peppers do not have any adverse health effects.
-However, they may cause allergies in some people.
+When eaten in moderation, bell peppers do not have any adverse health effects.
+However, they may trigger allergies in some people.

 Bell peppers are rich in many vitamins and antioxidants, especially vitamin C and various carotenoids.

-For this reason, eating them may have several health benefits, such as improved eye health, and reduced risk of several chronic diseases.
+For this reason, they may have several health benefits, such as improved eye health and reduced risk of several chronic diseases.

 All in all, bell peppers are an excellent addition to a healthy diet.